– What Mountainbike.

 loo roll and a trenching tool) and so are pretty used to having them to ourselves.

-We’ve been proudly running our mountain bike holidays in The Alps, near Les Arcs for twenty years solid and we still find new trails all the time – that’s part of the reason so many BikeVillage guests come back on holiday again and again, to mix some old favourites with our latest singletrack discoveries and creations.
+We’ve been proudly running our mountain bike holidays in The Alps, near Les Arcs for twenty three years solid and we still find new trails all the time – that’s part of the reason so many BikeVillage guests come back on holiday again and again, to mix some old favourites with our latest singletrack discoveries and creations.